colinhacks/zod/ERROR_HANDLING.md

 import * as z from "zod";

 const errorMap: z.ZodErrorMap = (error, ctx) => {
   /*

-  If error.message is set, that means the user is trying to override the error message.
-This is how method-specific error overrides work, like this:

-  z.string().min(5, { message: "TOO SMALL 🤬" })

-  It is a best practice to return `error.message` if it is set.

-  */
-  if (error.message) return { message: error.message };

-  /*
   This is where you override the various error codes */